Technofixing

 Geoengineering Project SPICE

-Technofixes are technological solutions to a problem (Harvey, 2003a).
-They are based on the belief called “technological solutionism*” (Morozov, 2013) – i.e., that social and ecological problems can be solved with new or emerging technologies without addressing the root causes of the problem and without changing the underlying social structures and behaviours.
-Technofixes exist in various domains but are particularly promoted in relation to the climate crisis (geo-engineering, e-everything), the agrofood system (gene editing, digitalisation), and human medicine (human ‘upgrading’ through high-tech).
-However, as Leach, Scoones, and Stirling (2010) have highlighted, technological fixes usually don’t fix the problem they are supposed to address because the world is more complex than the labs and models they are built upon – and such fixes too often produce new (socio-)environmental problems on their own.
-Hence, they are first and foremost a good business model, not something societies should rely on when it comes to address today’s intricate socio-ecological crisis.
+Technofixes are technological solutions to problems (Harvey, 2003a).
+They are based on the belief known as 'technological solutionism' (Morozov, 2013), which is the idea that social and ecological problems can be solved using new or emerging technologies, without addressing the root causes of the problems or changing the underlying social structures and behaviours.
+Technofixes exist in various domains, but they are particularly prevalent in relation to the climate crisis (geoengineering, e-everything), the agrofood system (gene editing, digitalisation) and human medicine (human 'upgrading' through high technology).
+However, as Leach, Scoones and Stirling (2010) have highlighted, technological fixes usually fail to address the problems they are designed to solve because the real world is more complex than the laboratories and models on which they are based – and such fixes often create new socio-environmental problems.
+Therefore, they are primarily a profitable business model and should not be relied upon by societies when addressing today's intricate socio-ecological crises.

-Social anthropologists have found that the sense of where the solutions to our societal and environmental problems could be found varies tremendously between socio-cultural groups but also the sense of what risks are associated with different pathways of solutions to these problems.
-This is the case because, as already Douglas and Wildavsky (1982, p.
-8) emphasised, the social perceptions of risks are closely linked to cultural values: “common values lead to common fears (and, by implication, to a common agreement not to fear other things)”.
-However, as the worldviews and values associated with technological ‘solutions’ are hardly ever made explicit and up for debate, they are silently enacted in technological “innovations” and “risk management” schemes alike (see Wynne, 2002).
-Furthermore, such modernist technologies and the risks associated with them are not voluntary, as Beck (1986) pointed out: they are increasingly globalized, pervasive, and with all-too-often no possibility for opting out (take, for example, pesticide residues in food and groundwater, radiation from cellular networks, the radiation from collapsed nuclear power plants etc.).
-Narrowly focused technology assessments and economically acceptable legal limits for chemical substances or radiation often authorise the roll out of technologies while externalizing the human and ecological costs and harm caused by them (see European Environment Agency, 2002, 2013).
+Social anthropologists have found that the perception of where solutions to societal and environmental problems could be found varies greatly between socio-cultural groups, as does the perception of the risks associated with different solutions.
+This is because, as Douglas and Wildavsky (1982, p.
+8) emphasised, social perceptions of risk are closely linked to cultural values.
+'Common values lead to common fears (and, by implication, to a common agreement not to fear other things)'.
+However, the worldviews and values associated with technological 'solutions' are rarely made explicit or debated, and are instead silently enacted in technological 'innovations' and 'risk management' schemes alike (see Wynne, 2002).
+Furthermore, as Beck (1986) pointed out, such modernist technologies and the risks associated with them are not voluntary: they are increasingly globalised and pervasive, with no option to opt out in many cases (consider pesticide residues in food and groundwater, radiation from cellular networks and collapsed nuclear power plants, for example).
+Technology assessments that focus narrowly on specific aspects and legally acceptable economic limits for chemicals or radiation often authorise the rollout of technologies while externalising the human and ecological costs and harm they cause (see European Environment Agency, 2002, 2013).

-Against this backdrop, every discourse of risk can be understood as a problematisation characterised by powerful "truth games" (Rabinow, 2003).
-Such truth games are conducted by political actors (politicians, interest groups, economic stakeholders, NGOs etc.) under certain cultural and economic conditions and by invoking certain bodies of knowledge (scientific!) – with far-reaching consequences for the view on, and the handling of, technologies (see, for instance, Hajer, 1995).
-We thus need a sort of technology compass that is much broader in its scope – and particularly takes a deeper look at a technology’s underlying worldview, its relations with power, and its social character/effect on social fabrics – than usual risk-opportunity analysis of technology assessments.
+Against this backdrop, every discourse of risk can be understood as a problematisation characterised by powerful 'truth games' (Rabinow, 2003).
+These truth games are played out by political actors (such as politicians, interest groups, economic stakeholders and NGOs) under specific cultural and economic conditions, invoking particular bodies of knowledge (including scientific ones), with significant consequences for how technologies are viewed and handled (see, for example, Hajer, 1995).
+We therefore require a technology compass with a much broader scope that takes a deeper look at a technology’s underlying worldview, its relationship with power and its social character and effect on social fabrics, rather than the usual risk-opportunity analysis of technology assessments.

-A narrow concept of marketable innovation and techno-economic projections through notions like “growth” and “progress” have too long been used to impose capital-concentrating and resource-intense technofixes upon our societies instead of building upon available, less risky – and often common-pool or open-source – solutions and techniques that defy further capital accumulation.
-As Harvey (2003a) highlighted, the two key drivers for technological “innovations” are capitalist profit and military strength.
-Technofixes tend to go hand in hand with a narrow and market-based notion of innovation.
-They are usually large-scale, resource-intense, and high-risk enterprises owned by few but imposed on many – if not all of us – and readily feed into the cycles of accumulation by dispossession and disenfranchisement (Harvey, 2003b).
-We are challenging these often veiled or ignored connections between technology, innovation, and capital accumulation.
+A narrow concept of marketable innovation and techno-economic projections based on notions such as 'growth' and 'progress' have for too long been used to impose capital-intensive and resource-intensive technofixes on our societies, rather than building on the available, less risky solutions and techniques that often originate from common pools or are open source and which defy further capital accumulation.
+As Harvey (2003a) highlighted, the two key drivers of technological 'innovations' are capitalist profit and military strength.
+Technofixes tend to go hand in hand with a narrow, market-based notion of innovation.
+They are typically large-scale, resource-intensive and high-risk enterprises, owned by a select few but imposed on the many, if not all of us, and they readily feed into cycles of accumulation by dispossession and disenfranchisement (Harvey, 2003b).
+We challenge these often veiled or ignored connections between technology, innovation, and capital accumulation.

-A strong (but usually unacknowledged) worldview lies behind a lot of the technological ‘improvements’ of humans and ‘controlling’ nature: transhumanism – the belief that humans are deficient by natural design and these deficiencies can be overcome by ‘smart’ technologies – and a strong human-nature dichotomy, in which humans stand outside ‘nature’ and above all other forms of life (e.g., Bostrom, 2005; Harari, 2016).
-But the very same worldview of human exceptionalism and detachment from our common earthly ‘oikos’ has led us to the current state of crises (Davis, Moulton, Van Sant, & Williams, 2019; Plumwood, 2002).
-And it is at odds with worldviews that could show us pathways out of the mess: worldviews rejecting the human-nature dichotomy and seeing the lives of humans and non-humans deeply intertwined, as for instance a convivialist/buen vivir worldview (Acosta, 2015; Adloff & Caillé, 2022; Mignolo, 2011).
+A strong, yet usually unacknowledged, worldview lies behind many of the technological 'improvements' to humans and the 'control' of nature.
+This worldview encompasses transhumanism, which is the belief that humans are deficient by natural design and that these deficiencies can be overcome by 'smart' technologies, as well as a strong human–nature dichotomy.
+In this dichotomy, humans stand outside 'nature' and above all other forms of life (e.g. Bostrom, 2005; Harari, 2016).
+However, this same worldview of human exceptionalism and detachment from our shared earthly 'oikos' has led us to the current state of crisis (Davis, Moulton, Van Sant & Williams, 2019; Plumwood, 2002).
+It is also at odds with worldviews that could show us ways out of this situation, such as worldviews that reject the human–nature dichotomy and view the lives of humans and non-humans as deeply intertwined.
+Examples of such worldviews include convivialism, Ubuntu, and buen vivir (Acosta, 2015; Adloff & Caillé, 2022; Mignolo, 2011).

 References